-This document contains an explanation of the Proposal from all TSOs of the Nordic synchronous area (hereinafter "TSOs").
+This document contains an explanation of the Methodology from all TSOs of the Nordic synchronous area (hereinafter "TSOs").
 It is structured as follows.
-The legal requirements for the Proposal are presented in Chapter 2.
-Chapter 3 starts with describing the objective of FCR.
+The legal requirements for the Methodology are presented in Chapter 2.
+Chapter 3 explains the objective of FCR.
 Chapter 4 provides an overview of the existing situation.
-The proposed dimensioning rules for FCR are described in Chapter 5.
-Chapter 6 describes the expected impact on the relevant objectives of the SO Regulation.
-Finally, Chapter 7 provides the timeline for implementation and Chapter 8 describes the public consultation.
+The proposed amendments are explained in Chapter 5.
+The proposed dimensioning rules for FCR are described in Chapter 6.
+Chapter 7 describes the expected impact on the relevant objectives of the SO Regulation.
+Finally, Chapter 8 provides the timeline for implementation and Chapter 9 describes the public consultation.